lanl/FEHM/example/README.md

     - Simulations with different parameters can be set up in a different directory and modifying the ``run.py`` file.
     - Ensure that the ``master_model.py`` script is still one directory above the simulation directory
 4. If you have not set the ``RUNDIR`` or ``FEHM_MARS_EXE`` environment variables, the ``master_model.py`` script will prompt you to set them (with instructions).
+5. Initialization, spinup, and transport simulations will then run sequentially, as described in the manuscript.

+    - Please note that the transport simulations can take several days/weeks to complete due to computational time required for solutions to reach a cyclic steady-state condition.

+6. Plots will out be placed in ``output`` sub-directory.

 1-D Atmospheric Mixing Simulations